Spencer Cochran

 ORNL R&D Associate

 Spencer Cochran is a research and development associate at Oak Ridge National Laboratory.
-He is also a University of Tennessee–Oak Ridge Innovation Institute Fellow, working with the institute’s Energy Storage and Transportation Convergent Research Initiative.
+He is also a University of Tennessee–Oak Ridge Innovation Institute Fellow, working with the institute’s Transportation Convergent Research Initiative.

 Education